 With no exception, all agreed that Hamas is the first cause of Gazan suffering and must give up power.
 In July, the Arab League unanimously agreed: 22 Arab countries spoke as one.

-And none spared criticism of Israel – not even on the far right.
+So it is little surprise that none of my summer reports spared criticism of Israel – not even on the far right.
 Israel must do all it can, and keep trying no matter what, to save life and surge food aid, because Israel is responsible for how she wields power.
 Hamas might criminally use Gazan civilians, but it is Israel that drops bombs.
-Is there a price too high for a moral country to exact?
+Is there a price too high for a civilized and moral country to exact?

 It is not disloyal for us to say so.
-To the contrary, our loyalty to rightness, and to the Israel we love, commands that we pick up Yakir Eglander's call to call Israel to account precisely as we connect with Israel's tremendous pain that no civilized nation could bear any better.
+It is mandatory that we say so.
+Our loyalty to rightness, and to the Israel we love, commands that we pick up Yakir Eglander's message – to call Israel to account precisely as we connect with Israel's tremendous pain that no civilized nation could bear better.

-Our hearts are big enough to love Israel with pride and hope; cringe at the scale of death; grieve with the mothers of Gaza and the mothers of October 7; stand in our moral power whatever our views; and do as Elie Wiesel said in 1986, when he accepted the Nobel Peace Prize.
-Standing up for Jews and all others at the same time, Wiesel said:
+Our hearts are big enough to love Israel with pride and hope; to cringe at the scale of death; to grieve with the mothers of Gaza and the mothers of October 7; to stand in our moral power whatever our views; and to do as Elie Wiesel said in 1986, when he accepted the Nobel Peace Prize.

 Silence encourages the tormentor, never the tormented.
 Sometimes we must interfere.
 When human lives are endangered, when human dignity is in jeopardy, national borders and sensitivities become irrelevant....
 [T]hat place must – at that moment – become the center of the universe.

-May our hurt remind us what we love, press us to stand in our moral power and the truth of our creed, and truly be #StrongerTogether.
+May our hurt continuously remind us what we love, press us to stand in our moral power and the truth of our creed, rededicate us to living a life of exacting morality, and in that merit truly become #StrongerTogether.

 RSS Feed